 So, what can we learn?
 It doesn’t seem likely that we can prevent the very rare occurrences of infection by altering practice, provided we already adhere to the rule of clinically clean hands and puncture sites.
 The best we can do is to ensure the highest risk patients (diabetic, immunocompromised, frail elderly) with vague spinal symptoms see their usual doctor beforehand.
 With luck any occult infection can be picked up before our needles penetrate their skin and give the specialists who write up the subsequent case reports a target for blame and absolution from adequate consideration of the techniques, the timeline or alternative explanations.

 A senior colleague from Japan (Prof Hitoshi Yamashita) contacted me after reading this blog to let me know that the reference to a ‘pyonex’ in the Ishibe paper was a mistranslation of ‘hari’ (needle) in a Japanese / English dictionary – he had contacted the author in the course of a safety review.
-So in this case of the 13 year old boy, a single acupuncture needle was used, not a press needle.
+So, in this case of the 13-year-old boy, a single acupuncture needle was used, not a press needle.
 This does not alter the analysis, but the clarification is very helpful and reassuring.
-The acupuncture specific details in these reports is always lacking.
+The acupuncture specific details in these reports are always lacking.

 On another note, it is very reassuring for me that my non-peer reviewed blogs get some post production review :-).